Online Degree Programs

-Law schools offer various master's degrees to legal professionals beyond the JD, including the Master of Legal Studies (MLS) and the Master of Laws (LL.M.).
+Law schools offer various master's degrees to legal professionals beyond the JD, including Master of Legal Studies (MLS) and Master of Laws (LL.M.) programs.
 MLS programs are designed for non-lawyers who wish to improve their understanding of U.S. law and explore its relation to a variety of disciplines.
-LL.M. programs focus on concentration areas, such as the LL.M. in U.S. Law and LL.M. in International Corporate Law.
-LL.M programs are designed for lawyers trained outside of the United States who wish to advance their careers in international law and business.
+LL.M. and dual LL.M programs focus on specific areas, such as LL.M. in U.S. Law and LL.M. in International Corporate Law.
+LL.M programs are designed for lawyers trained outside of the United States who wish to advance their careers in international and business law.

 A Master of Public Administration (MPA) is designed for students who are dedicated to becoming leaders in their communities and organizations.
 MPA graduates implement policy, manage programs and drive institutional and community change within local, state and federal government as well as the nonprofit sector.
 Students come from a wide range of backgrounds and specialties, and pursue a variety of careers, but all are joined by the unifying commitment to leadership and public service.